Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Sill course (soldier course): The row of brick, cement blocks or stones laid across the bottom of a masonry opening which lie under the outside edge of the window sill.

-Single glazing: Use of single panes of glass in a window.
+Single Glazing: Use of single panes of glass in a window.
 Not as energy-efficient as double glazing.

-Single-hung: A double-hung type of window in which the top sash is fixed or inoperable.
+Single Hung: A double-hung type of window in which the top sash is fixed or inoperable.

-Slope glazing: Any glazed opening in a sloped roof or wall, such as a stationary skylight or fully operable roof window.
+Slope Glazing: Any glazed opening in a sloped roof or wall, such as a stationary skylight or fully operable roof window.

-Solar heat gain: The process of providing a net heat gain within a structure, over and above the normal heat loss, by passive collection of the sun’s heat through windows and other glazed areas.
+Solar Heat Gain: The process of providing a net heat gain within a structure, over and above the normal heat loss, by passive collection of the sun’s heat through windows and other glazed areas.

-Sole plate: The bottom horizontal member in a frame wall.
+Sole Plate: The bottom horizontal member in a frame wall.
 Usually either single or double 2 x 4’s.
 It is nailed to the deck or rough floor and the studs are nailed into it.

 Spacer: The spacer bar is bonded to the glass panes via a primary and secondary seal, creating an airtight cavity which is filled with air or gas.